pingcap/docs-cn/try-tidb.md

 ---
 title: Try TiDB
-summary: Some examples on how to test a TiDB cluster.
+summary: Learn about the basic SQL statements for the TiDB database.
 category: try tidb
 ---

 # Try TiDB

-This guide demonstrates some basic CRUD operations of TiDB that you can perform in the terminal after you successfully deployed a TiDB cluster.
+After you successfully deploy a TiDB cluster, you can run SQL statements in TiDB.
+Because TiDB is compatible with MySQL, you can use THE MySQL client to connect to TiDB and run MySQL statements directly in most of the cases.
+For more information, see [Compatibility with MySQL](sql/mysql-compatibility.md).

+This page includes some basic SQL statements such as CRUD operations.
+For a complete list of the statements, see [TiDB SQL Syntax Diagram](https://pingcap.github.io/sqlgram/).

 ## Create, show, and drop a database